Charles Lang Freer: Other

-Freer is famous not only for having been an industrialist and art collector, but also an avid writer.
-His personal communications (letters and telegrams) between himself and Whistler have been published and are legendary in the art community.
-He also shared decades-long communications between himself and other important American art collectors and patrons.
+Freer is known not only as an industrialist and art collector, but also as a prolific writer.
+His correspondence and telegrams with James McNeill Whistler have been published and are noted within the art community.
+Freer also maintained decades-long correspondence with other notable American art collectors and patrons.

 A few of these early patrons went on to establish collections similar in importance (if not necessarily volume) to that of Freer.
 See The Phillips Collection, The Vess Collection, The Roosevelt Collection, and others.

 The Detroit Century Box, a time capsule, contains a letter written by Freer in 1900.

 Freer spent part of his life in Capri where he owned the famous Villa Castello, together with Thomas Spencer Jerome, a socialite, clubman and lawyer from Detroit.
 A detailed report of Freer life in Italy, at the time of the Capri renaissance, is testified in the book of Carlo Knight, The Tiberio's Lawyer - The Tragic Life and death of Thomas Spencer Jerome.